briancaffey/briancaffey.github.io/content/2024/08/11/upgrading-my-github-pages-blog-to-nuxt-3.md

 ### Internationalization (i18n)

 I added i18n to my site mostly to learn how it works.
 Nuxt i18n has different strategies for how different locales are displayed.
 Previously I used a URL prefix for all locales other than the default locale (English).
-Switching to other locales would switch to `/zh/contact-me` for examlpe.
+Switching to other locales would switch from `/contact-me` to `/zh/contact-me` for examlpe.

 In this upgrade I switched to the `no_prefix` option which instead stores the locale in a cookie.
 This makes generating my site easier because it does not require generating a locale for each blog tag or blog article.